 No. Although dual fuel deals are often among the cheapest offered by suppliers, they're not necessarily always the cheapest option.

-But remember, switching energy supplier isn't just about getting the best energy price, and you should always consider each supplier's customer satisfaction scores before signing up with them.
+But remember, switching energy supplier isn't just about getting the best energy deal, and you should always consider each supplier's customer satisfaction scores before signing up with them.
 Energy companies offer different levels of service, and it's not always the case that the bigger ones are the best - if you have a supplier you're happy with, it might be worth getting both fuels from them, for convenience and peace of mind.

 Figures from Ofgem, the energy regulator, put the cost of an average dual fuel bill at £104.50 per month, or £1,254 a year.
 It also found that the cheapest dual fuel plan on offer cost around £880 a year, or just £73 a month, which highlights the importance of shopping around for the best dual fuel deals.